Welcome to the topic “Rising Damp patches on internal walls.”

 - Your home suffers from regular condensation.

-- Your place feels humid.
+- Your house feels humid.

-Can I Re-Plaster the wall after Treating Rising Damp?
+Re-Plaster the Wall after Treating Rising Damp

 After injecting the new DPC, it is always advised to plaster the affected wall or area.
-This is because your existing plasterwork may contain hygroscopic salts, and these salts can attract moisture.
+It is because your existing plasterwork may contain hygroscopic salts, and these salts can attract moisture.
 So, it is better to remove old plaster from the wall.